russchua/Graph-Isomorphism-Networks/README.md

-# How Powerful are Graph Neural Networks?
+# Graph Isomorphism Networks in Tensorflow 2.0

-This repository is the official PyTorch implementation of the experiments in the following paper:
+This repository contains a Tensorflow 2.0 implementation of the experiments in the following paper:

 Keyulu Xu*, Weihua Hu*, Jure Leskovec, Stefanie Jegelka.
 How Powerful are Graph Neural Networks?
 ICLR 2019.